Testing trajectory-based determinism via time probability distributions: Introduction

-As a first contribution of this article, we demonstrate that trajectory-equipped theories can naturally address this issue.
-After presenting a general argument, our attention will be directed towards Bohmian mechanics (BM) \cite{Bohm_I,Bohm_II}, a model that reinstates determinism while upholding probabilistic predictions consistent with QM.
-Although different from ours, approaches are already known that use Bohmian trajectories to construct time probability distributions~\cite{Leavens,Muga_Leavens,Das_Durr}.
+As a first contribution of this article, we demonstrate that {\em general} trajectory-equipped theories can address this issue, allowing for a probability distribution for arrival time, as they naturally accommodate the concept of determinism, correlating space and time variables at a functional level.
+After presenting a general formalism, we then provide some illustrations in terms of, e.g., classical statistical mechanics and Bohmian mechanics (BM) \cite{Bohm_I,Bohm_II}---the latter being a well-known model that reinstates determinism while upholding probabilistic predictions consistent with QM.
+Although different from ours in some important aspects, approaches are already known that use Bohmian trajectories to construct time probability distributions~\cite{Leavens_II,Leavens,Muga_Leavens,Leavens_McKinnon,Leavens_McKinnon_II,Leavens_III,Leavens_IV,Alonso,Das_Durr,Holland}.
 In fact, several trajectory-based models exist~\cite{Nelson,Hall,McLafferty} that allow access to the probability distribution of time~\cite{Nitta, Kazemi, Rafsanjani}.
 Other approaches to time in QM are worth citing.
 While the Kijowski method~\cite{Kijowski,Muga_Egusquiza} employs semiclassical approximations to derive temporal predictions, the Page-Wooters mechanism~\cite{Page_Wootters} considers time as an inaccessible coordinate that arises from correlations between subsystems of the global state.
 Similar approaches conceiving time as an emergent property of physical systems can be found in Refs.~\cite{Briggs_Rost, Dias, Rost_Gemsheim}.
 The spacetime-symmetric extension of QM~\cite{Dias_Parisio} treats time on par with space, resulting in a Schr\"odinger equation for time.
 This approach has found application to the problem of the tunneling time~\cite{Ximenes}.
-Finally, there are phenomenological modeling approximations of the detection process that yield probability distributions of time, such as the absorbing boundary rule~\cite{Werner,Tumulka_I,Tumulka_II,Dubey}, path-integral with absorbing boundary~\cite{Marchewka_I,Marchewka_II,Marchewka_III}, and others~\cite{Juric_I, Roncallo,Damborenea,Muga_Brouard,Halliwell}.
-Each of these approximations and formalisms can be tested using equation \eqref{DP_yx} as they access the probability distributions $\wp_{y|xt}$ and $\wp_{t|x}$, with the sole requirement being experimental data for comparison, without the need for experiments involving direct time measurements.
+Finally, there are phenomenological modeling approximations of the detection process that yield probability distributions of time, such as the absorbing boundary rule~\cite{Werner,Tumulka_I,Tumulka_II,Dubey}, path-integral with absorbing boundary~\cite{Marchewka_I,Marchewka_II,Marchewka_III}, and others~\cite{Juric_I,Damborenea,Muga_Brouard,Halliwell}.